UKHO/docs/engineering/strategy/engineering-ai-strategy.md

 ## 1. Executive Summary

-This strategy sets out how Software Engineering will use AI to improve delivery quality and developer productivity while maintaining security, IP and governance standards.
+This strategy sets out how Engineering will use AI to improve delivery quality and developer productivity while maintaining security, IP and governance standards.
 Our pragmatic approach focuses on sanctioned developer tooling (the Approved Assistant), training and measurement to ensure benefits are realised safely and evenly across teams.

 Key outcomes: